Armingodiz/Gook-Users-API/README.md

 # Gook-Users-API

-This is one of the [Gook](https://github.com/Armingodiz/Gook) services which provide DB for saving users and intractions with oauth api for login and creating access token .
+This is one of the [Gook](https://github.com/Armingodiz/Gook) services which provide DB for saving users and intractions with oauth api for login and creating access token which follow mvc design pattern .

 ## Features